abu-compbio/MEXCOwalk/README.md

 The 'execute_all.sh' file will output modules of genes in the 'connected_components_isolarge/mexcowalk' folder.

 The 'evaluate_all.sh' file will output cosmic overlap, number of modules, average and total counts of mutex, coverage and density as well as weighted average values of mutex, inverse coverage and density.
+The files can be found in 'out/evaluation_tab'

 The evaluation file can also be run with multiple models and compared to MEXCOwalk.
 Simply store the models in 'out/connected_components_isolarge/model_x' and add the model name to the evaluations section in the evaluation file as follows: